Compliance

 Aozora is aware that preventing financial crimes, including money laundering, financing of terrorism, and proliferation financing, and responding to economic sanctions under the Foreign Exchange and Foreign Trade Act (Anti-Money Laundering Measures) are important issues facing the global financial system.
 We have established a framework to comply with domestic and international laws, regulations, and rules, while also making an ongoing effort to further strengthen our Anti-Money Laundering Measures.
 For example, Aozora has developed internal policies and an organizational structure, which includes the establishment of a Financial Crime Management Office as a department overseeing Anti-Money Laundering Measures, while conducting a review as needed to ensure their effectiveness.
 We also systematically provide training for officers and employees regarding the prevention of financial crimes and the response to economic sanctions under the Foreign Exchange and Foreign Trade Act.
 In addition, we ensure that we verify the identity of customers and the purpose of their transaction at the time of account opening, which is followed by the ongoing monitoring of our customer transactions.

-Additionally, we have developed an internal structure that allows for immediate reporting to the relevant authorities regarding any suspicious transactions detected by our daily monitoring process.
+Additionally, we have developed an internal structure that allows for the immediate reporting to the relevant authorities regarding any suspicious transactions detected by our daily monitoring process.

 Whistle-blower Program